Tuckerization: Notable examples

 In the early 1930s, before Jerry Siegel and Joe Shuster created the comic-book superhero Superman, they had written and illustrated a fanzine story, "The Reign of the Superman", featuring a super-powered villain.
 The story includes one of the first tuckerizations: a character named after fandom-famous Forrest J Ackerman (1916–2008).

 H. P. Lovecraft's acquaintance Robert Bloch published "The Shambler from the Stars", in the September 1935 Weird Tales; its unnamed, doomed protagonist is a weird-fiction author closely resembling Lovecraft.
 As a genial return, Lovecraft's "The Haunter of the Dark", published in the December 1936 Weird Tales, introduces Robert Harrison Blake, who shares Bloch's Milwaukee street address and is killed off in an equally horrible fashion.
 Bloch wrote a third story after Lovecraft's death, "The Shadow from the Steeple" (1950), in which the events of the first two stories are further explored.

 Evelyn Waugh featured absurd, preposterous or dishonest characters named Cruttwell, after C. R. M. F. Cruttwell, the dean of Hertford College when Waugh was a student and Waugh's tutor, who tried to get Waugh to fulfil the conditions of his scholarship and study.
 It was only after Cruttwell suffered a mental breakdown in 1939 and his death in 1941 that his name disappeared from Waugh's works.
 In his novels up to The Anti-Death League (1966), Kingsley Amis featured characters named Caton, after R.A.
-Caton of the Fortune Press, who published Amis's first book of poems, Bright November, but did not promote it properly, in Amis's view.
+Caton of the Fortune Press, who published Amis's first book of poems, Bright November, however in Amis's view, did not promote it properly.
 More mercifully than Waugh, in The Anti-Death League, Caton dies and his name disappears from Amis's work.

 Philip K. Dick employed tuckerization in his 1964 short story "Waterspider", in which he sent fellow author Poul Anderson ahead in time to a future where science fiction authors were seen as having precognitive abilities.
 In a sense, Dick tuckerized himself in 1981's Valis, creating a character named Horselover Fat, Dick's translation of his own name.
 Other characters in this novel include David, who is based on Tim Powers, and Kevin represents K.W.
 Jeter.

 Beginning in 1971, Isaac Asimov tuckerized several friends in sixty-six short mystery stories published mostly in Ellery Queen's Mystery Magazine and later collected into six volumes.
 Himself a member of a club called the Trap Door Spiders, Asimov invented minor bafflements brought by guests to his "Black Widowers," a fictional men-only dining club, where the puzzle would be discussed and solved.

 Asimov's friends and their fictional counterparts are: